alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 There I was part of the team that developed BankSphere, an internal tool for task automation.

-During the last few months at Matchmind I worked for Leroy Merlin.
+During the last few months as a consultant for Matchmind and Indra I worked for Leroy Merlin and Caja Madrid (now Bankia).
-For a few months I joined Indra
-(the largest Spanish IT consulting company) on a very ambitious project to migrate all of the infrastructure of Caja Madrid (a largish public bank, now part of Bankia).

 ### 2001-08 to 2005-03: Analyst at Ibermática, SA